You are here

 Bonds may be posted with the court for bail as ordered by a judge.
 Bonds may be ordered to be posted in the form of cash, secured bond through a surety, property, or a combination of forms.
 All bonds must be ORDERED by the court before being accepted by the clerk’s office.
 Cash bonds should be tendered to the cashier located in the District Court Clerk’s Office.
 Bond may be posted by either cash or cashier’s check, payable to the Clerk, U.S. District Court.
 All bail bonds will be receipted by the cashier in the name of the defendant as specified by local rules.

-Cape Girardeau Petit Jurors are on call for three month term.
+Cape Girardeau – Petit jurors are on call for a six-month term.

-Hannibal Petit Jurors are on call for three month term.
+Hannibal- Petit jurors are on call for a six-month term.

-On Call means you may be called to serve during that time period.
-You are not expected to be available every day during the term, as the court can schedule your appearances around vacation dates and other conflicts.
-Please notify the jury clerks of the dates so that they can be noted and you will not be sent a notice to report during these times.
-You do not need to report until you are notified by mail of a specific reporting date.
-The court sends out notices to report approximately ten days to two weeks in advance to notify you of a specific reporting date.
-The written notice will contain instructions for reporting and calling the automated jury phone or checking online through E-juror to confirm whether or not you need to appear on the scheduled reporting date.
+On-call means you may be called to serve during that time period.
+You are not expected to be available every day during the term, and the court can schedule your appearance around vacation dates and other conflicts.
+You do not need to report until you a notified by mail of a specific reporting date.
+The court sends out notices to report approximately 10 days to 2 weeks in advance.
+The written notice will contain information for reporting and calling the automated phone or checking online through eJuror to confirm whether or not you need to appear on the scheduled reporting date.

 I tried to file a motion with the Court but it was returned to me because it did not contain a certificate of service .
 What is a certificate of service?